AlenaDrobkoiOS/NewYorkTimes/README.md

 - RxCocoa: Reactive extensions for UIKit and Cocoa.
 - Moya: Network abstraction layer built on top of Alamofire for easy networking.
 - Moya/RxSwift: Reactive extensions for Moya.
+- Kingfisher: A lightweight and pure-Swift library for downloading and caching images from the web.
+- SnapKit: A Swift autolayout DSL for iOS and macOS.

 All dependencies are managed using CocoaPods.
 To install the required dependencies, make sure you have CocoaPods installed and run the following command in your project directory: